Our wellbeing programs inspire, develop and support our young women throughout their schooling and beyond.

 In the Year 8 Wellbeing program, students continue their growth mindset journey, learning about ‘Grit’ and how it leads to learning, improving and thriving.
 Students are given the opportunity to explore their character strengths, set goals, understand habit formation and learn the vital role failure plays in developing resilience, embracing a challenge and building on success.

 Throughout Year 8, students are involved in a range of activities designed to build self-esteem and self-confidence.
 They are encouraged to explore their identity and understand how this influences their relationships with parents, other family members and friends.
-We also address media stereotypes and their impact on body image, which is a topic that resonates strongly with girls of this age.
+We also address media stereotypes and their impact on body image, which is a topic that resonates strongly with young women of this age.

 Growing up as a digital native brings with it a myriad of hazards, courtesy of social media.
 This program addresses important issues regarding unwanted contact, cyberbullying and the digital footprint.

-This is also an important age as girls continue to develop both physically and emotionally.
+This is also an important age as young women continue to develop both physically and emotionally.
 We take time to discuss healthy choices, identifying different types of health and ways to stay healthy.
 This is reinforced through an introductory course on positive psychology, which promotes the power of positive self-talk and the importance of positive relationships.

-As Year 9 is a time when the girls are still negotiating their physical and emotional development, there are issues surrounding relationships with their peers as well as pressure from society to look and act a certain way.
+As Year 9 is a time when the students are still negotiating their physical and emotional development, there are issues surrounding relationships with their peers as well as pressure from society to look and act a certain way.
 In recent years, this has been exacerbated by the digital, social networking technology.

 The program is designed to incorporate lessons that give information, skills and strategies about these issues.
 Students have numerous opportunities to work together and discuss their ideas about self-worth, belonging, their sense of purpose and mental health.

 Year 10 at Brigidine College is an important year in the Pastoral Care Program as the students settle into the senior phase of education in the College community.
-Throughout the first semester, the girls undertake many activities that highlight to them their own strengths, weaknesses and interests that will contribute to both their future pathways and their own identity.
+Throughout the first semester, the students undertake many activities that highlight to them their own strengths, weaknesses and interests that will contribute to both their future pathways and their own identity.
 They then move on to discuss more personal issues such as the importance of Communication in Relationships, Resilience, Gender Issues and both Healthy and Unhealthy Relationships.
 They finish the Semester by investigating the world of work, jobs they are possibly most suited to, how to find and prepare for employment opportunities as well as their rights as employees within the workforce.

-In the second Semester, the girls continue with work connected to Future Pathways by completing their SET Plans and finalising their subject options for Years 11 and 12 through the subject selection process.
+In the second Semester, the students continue with work connected to Future Pathways by completing their SET Plans and finalising their subject options for Years 11 and 12 through the subject selection process.
 Finally, the Year 10 students will move away from future pathways and careers to discuss societal issues such as alcohol, drugs, safe partying and drink driving.

 The transition to Senior School is often a time of increased pressure both academically and socially for young women.
-The Pastoral Care Program in Year 11 looks to address many of the concerns that are at the core of the girls’ development.
+The Pastoral Care Program in Year 11 looks to address many of the concerns that are at the core of young womens’ development.
 It looks to guide them towards growing into young women able to negotiate successfully the increasing demands of Senior Education.
 The program covers many of the key aspects of Time Management and Planning that are at the core of a successful adaption to senior learning.
 The importance of balance in a young person’s life is valued and this is placed alongside other aspects such as Planning for the Future through exploring options in Further Education.

 Leadership is also another key area that is addressed given that the students will, at the end of the year, take on the senior position in the school and the corresponding responsibilities that go along with this.
 The major emphasis of the program is placed on the holistic education of the students; in helping them to see their place in the school and ultimately, the wider community.